Why Web3 Projects Require Decentralized Automation

 Over time, competition for public bounties can lead to centralization as well-capitalized actors submit aggressive prices for extended periods, drive away the competition, and corner the market.
 As fewer automation bots monitor and submit transactions, the reliability available to dApps can diminish dramatically.

-Decentralized Automation: Why Developers Choose Chainlink
+Decentralized Alternative: Why Developers Choose Chainlink Automation

 Chainlink Automation enables developers to unlock a wide array of use cases thanks to smart contract automation while offering several advantages over the above alternatives.